Call Us

 2017

-Also, some studies have explored the effectiveness of rTMS in specific populations, such as people with postnatal depression and bipolar depression, as well as in younger and older patients, with promising results.
+Some studies have also explored the effectiveness of rTMS in specific populations, such as people with postnatal depression and bipolar depression, as well as in younger and older patients, with promising results.
 These findings underscore the diversity of research surrounding rTMS and its potential to offer relief for people across different demographics and clinical presentations.

-rTMS has been shown to be a safe treatment option for depression, offering a welcome alternative to more invasive procedures.
-Unlike some medical interventions, you don’t need to be sedated or receive anaesthetic during an rTMS session, and you’ll remain fully conscious throughout. rTMS is also safe during pregnancy and provides a useful option for people who don’t want to take antidepressant medications while they’re pregnant.
+rTMS has been shown to be a safe treatment option for depression and OCD, offering a welcome alternative to more invasive procedures.
+Unlike some medical interventions, you don’t need to be sedated or receive anaesthetic during an rTMS session, and you’ll remain fully conscious throughout. rTMS is also safe during pregnancy and while breastfeeding, providing a useful option for people who don’t want to take antidepressant medications while they’re pregnant or in the postpartum period.

 While rTMS is tolerated well by most people, there are some conditions that might mean someone can’t receive rTMS, or would benefit from additional monitoring if they were to go down this route.
 These conditions include: